Murders of Larry Peyton and Beverly Allan

-The case received widespread national attention, and has been credited by some journalists as "the most talked-about and written-about double-murder" in the city's history.
-Some investigators have suggested that Edward Wayne Edwards may have been involved, as he was questioned early in the investigation.
+The case received widespread national attention and has been credited by some journalists as "the most talked-about and written-about double-murder" in Portland's history.
+Some investigators have suggested that serial killer Edward Wayne Edwards may have been involved in the killings, as he was questioned early in the investigation, but was later cleared as it was confirmed he was not in the area at the time of the murders.

 Background

-Larry Ralph Peyton was a 19-year-old sophomore at Portland State College; his girlfriend, Beverly Ann Allan, originally from Port Townsend, Washington, was a student at Western Washington University.
+Larry Ralph Peyton was a 19-year-old sophomore at Portland State College in Oregon; his girlfriend, Beverly Ann Allan, originally from Port Townsend, Washington, was a student at Western Washington University.
 The two had met in the summer of 1960 while working at Crater Lake National Park, where Peyton's father operated a motor lodge.
-After spending Thanksgiving with her parents, Allan drove to Portland to visit Peyton and spend the weekend with him.
+After spending Thanksgiving with her parents, Allan drove to Portland for a weekend visit with Peyton.
 On November 26, 1960, the couple made plans to go shopping at Lloyd Center before departing around 9:00 p.m.

 Discovery

 Larry Peyton

-On the evening of November 27, 1960, Larry Peyton's Ford coupe was discovered parked on a remote lovers' lane in Forest Park in northwest Portland, with his body inside.
+On the evening of November 27, 1960, Peyton's Ford coupe was discovered parked on a remote lovers' lane in Forest Park, Portland, Oregon, northwest of Portland, with his body inside.
 He had been stabbed a total of 23 times with a 4 in blade, and had also suffered a severe skull fracture.
-Peyton had mud on his clothing, which suggested he had been outside the car at some point during the attack.
+Mud was found on Peyton's clothing, suggesting he had been outside the car at some point during the attack.

-Federal Bureau of Investigation (FBI) officers assisted in the search efforts and collection of evidence at the crime scene.
-Allan was missing from the scene, though her coat and purse, containing US$11, were left in the car.
+Federal Bureau of Investigation (FBI) agents assisted in the search efforts and collection of evidence at the crime scene.
+Allan was absent from the scene, though her coat and purse, containing US$11, had been left in the car.
 A pair of crushed women's glasses and a broken women's necklace were also found inside, as well as a portion of a fingernail.
 A knife was found lying on the hood of the car, and Peyton's penknife was on the ground outside.
 A single bullet hole was discovered in the car's windshield, but it was determined that the gun had been fired from inside the car.
 Blood evidence was found both inside and outside the vehicle, but no gun was found at the scene.
 The keys to the car were located in brush nearby.